-Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 2002.
-Include in the cohort those who entered your institution during the summer term preceding fall 2002.
+Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2003.
+Include in the cohort those who entered your institution during the summer term preceding Fall 2003.

-Initial 2002 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students: total all students: undergraduate students; total all students: 850 Of the initial 2002 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable

-- tervice of the tedetal government, of oncload cruter messions; tootal allowable exclusions: BF Final 2002 cohort, after adjusting for allowable exclusions: (subtract question B5 from question B4) B7 Of the initial 2002 cohort, how many completed the program in four years or less (by August 31, 2006): 834 - 214 B8 Of the initial 2002 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2006 and by August 31, 2007): 124 - Bit In five years or fees (atter Adjust 0.1, c.C.V.0 ans or y regress or its c.t.)

-B9 Of the initial 2002 cobort, how many completed the program in more than five years but in six years or less (after Adjust 31, 2007 and by Adjust 31, 2008):

-B10 Total graduating within six years (sum of questions 87, 88, and 89): - B11 Six-year graduation rate for 2002 cohort (question B10 divided by question B6): 47%
+B4 Initial 2003 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: 858 B5 Of the initial 2003 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: 21 B6 Final 2003 cohort, after adjusting for allowable exclusions: (subtract question B5 from question B4) 837 B7 Of the initial 2003 cohort, how many completed the program in four years or less (by August 31, 2007): 186 100 B8 Of the initial 2003 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2007 and by August 31, 2008): 149 B9 Of the initial 2003 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2008 and by August 31, 2009): 49 B10 Total graduating within six years (sum of questions B7, B8, and B9): 384 B11 Six-year graduation rate for 2003 cohort (question B10 divided by question B6): 46%

+Retention Rates

-Retention Pates Report for the orient of all full-time, first-time bachelor's (or equivalent) degree seeking undergraduate students who extend for fail 2008 (or the preceding summer term).
-The initial cohort may be adjusted for students who degreet for the following reasons: death, prevament disability, service in the armed forces, foreign all service of the federal government or official church missions.
+Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2009 (or the preceding summer term).
+The initial cohort may be adjusted for students who departed for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government or official church missions.
 No other adjustments to the initial cohort should be made.

-B22 For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in fall 2008 (or the preceding 1 summer term), what percentage was enrolled at your institution as of the date your 1 institution calculates its official enrollment in fall 2009?
-1
+B22 For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in Fall 2009 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2010?
+68%